bwt-dev/bwt/README.md

 🔸 Developer-friendly, modern HTTP REST API<br>
 🔸 Real-time updates with Server-Sent-Events or Web Hooks

-> ⚠️ This is early beta quality software, use with care.

 Support development: [⛓️ on-chain or ⚡ lightning via BTCPay](https://btcpay.shesek.info/)

 - [Intro](#intro)